s3ql/s3ql/rst/mount.rst

 ratios than Bzip2, while Bzip2 in turn is slower but achieves better compression ratios than zlib.

-For maximum file system performance, the best algorithm therefore depends on your network connection speed: the compression algorithm should be fast enough to saturate your network connection.
+For maximum file system performance, the best algorithm therefore depends on your network connection speed: the compression should be just fast enough to saturate your network connection.

-To find the optimal algorithm and number of parallel compression threads for your system, S3QL ships with a program called `benchmark.py` in the `contrib` directory.
+To find the optimal algorithm and number of concurrent compression operations for your system, S3QL ships with a program called `benchmark.py` in the `contrib` directory.
 You should run this program on a file that has a size that is roughly equal to the block size of your file system and has similar contents.
 It will then determine the